Quas94/simple-climate-model/README.md

 - revisit method of fetching default scenarios when custom scenarios are possible: make sure defaults aren't modified
 - validation of global variables when user modifies them
 - outputting results in savable data format
-- temperatures for some scenarios are bugged, sometimes entire app's data gets messed up and bugged
+- temperatures for some scenarios are bugged, sometimes entire app's data gets messed up and bugged. something to do with the 'albedo increase' scenario?

-- copying data across to custom scenarios (deep copy!)
 - create blank canvases for custom scenarios with no base
 - modifying custom scenarios